 - Save the file, then run it.

 Next step: Configure and copy the Scanafi command line

 Scanafi is deployed as an executable file and requires no installation on the target host.
 It does not receive commands or perform work from a centralized platform.
 Scans that are performed are simply passed as command arguments to the executable.

 While it is possible to execute scans manually by copying the executable to a host and executing Scanafi, it is assumed that in most enterprise organizations a more automated management process would be desired.
 A typical strategy is to identify hosts within network segments to host the Scanafi executable and configure scheduled tasks and/or cron jobs to routinely execute the discovery process.

 Another strategy would be to use existing system management frameworks (i.e. BigFix, Tanium, Puppet, Chef, and Microsoft SCCM) already in place to manage, patch, and configure systems in the environment to automatically deploy Scanafi.
 Discovery would be executed, then Scanafi would automatically be removed after completion.

 Automated Result Processing¶

-The typical approach is for Scanafi to be configured to execute on a host within the target network segment and upon completion of the scan, send the results directly to Venafi Cloud using the WebSDK API.
-This approach simplifies any additional work required to process result files in order to gain visibility through Venafi Cloud.
+The typical approach is for Scanafi to be configured to execute on a host within the target network segment and upon completion of the scan, send the results directly to Venafi as a Service using the WebSDK API.
+This approach simplifies any additional work required to process result files in order to gain visibility through Venafi as a Service.